QDL123/Periplus/README.md

 Currently, the Docker image only supports AMD64 architectures.
 This constraint stems from the base image, but more architectures will be supported in the near future.
 There are 2 ways to run Periplus as a container: download the official Docker image from Dockerhub (recommended) or build the image yourself.
 The first step in either case is to install Docker if you haven't already.
 The instructions to do so can be found [here](https://docs.docker.com/get-docker/).

 #### Using the Official image
-1. Download the image by running:   `docker image pull <TODO: insert image name here>`.
+1. Download the image by running:   `docker image pull qdl123/periplus:latest`.
-2. Run the container:       `docker run -p 3000:3000 <TODO: insert image name here>`
+2. Run the container:       `docker run -p 3000:3000 qdl123/periplus:latest`

 #### Building the image
 1. Clone the repository: ```git clone https://github.com/QDL123/Periplus.git```